WirthLukas/KotlinSharp/README.md

 ## Scope Functions

-The Extension Functions of a generic type are implemented in the [GeneralExtensions class](./KtolinSharp/GeneralExtensions.cs)
+The Extension Functions of a generic type are implemented in the [GeneralExtensions class](./KolinSharp/GeneralExtensions.cs) t
 All standalone functions are in the *"Kotlin"* class named [K](./KotlinSharp/K.cs)

 ## Examples